INDIANAPOLIS 317-566-9600

 Inadequate informed consent can have significant legal implications.
 Patients have the right to be fully informed about their medical treatments or procedures, and failure to obtain informed consent may lead to medical malpractice claims.

 To schedule a free consultation, call us at 317-566-9600 (Indianapolis), 765-865-9300 (Kokomo), or 812-566-2600 (Bloomington), or complete our online inquiry form to schedule an appointment* with one of our health professional attorneys to review your case.
-We hope to hear from you if you were harmed through medical treatments or neglect.
 We have offices in Indianapolis, Kokomo, and Bloomington to serve you.

 *Free consultation; no retainer fee.
 You don’t pay a fee until we obtain a settlement for you.
 All attorney fees are based on the amount of your recovery.